mitchsmith/qd_screener/README.md

 qd_screener
 ===========

-A Django site for administering medical screener questionaires.
+A Django site for administering medical screener questionnaires.